World of Trombones

 World of Trombones is an album by American trombonist, composer and arranger Slide Hampton, recorded in 1979 and first released on the West 54 label.

 Reception

-AllMusic reviewer Ron Wynn described it as an "ambitious project with nine trombonists merging their skills under the leadership of Slide Hampton" and stated "Hampton's arrangements are excellent, but there's more emphasis on performance style than real solo development."
+AllMusic reviewer Ron Wynn described the album as an "ambitious project with nine trombonists merging their skills under the leadership of Slide Hampton" and stated: "Hampton's arrangements are excellent, but there's more emphasis on performance style than real solo development."